-TKS General High School Courses
+Electives and General High School Courses

-The TKS General High School Courses are semester courses that generate 0.5 credit.
-Most courses are modular, which means that they can be studied as a separate course without prerequisites.
-Some of the TKS General High School Courses are intermediate or advanced courses that require students to have successfully completed the introductory course.
+TKS electives and general high school courses are semester-long courses that generate 0.5 credit.
+Some courses can be studied without prerequisites or previous experience.
+Some courses are advanced courses that require students to have successfully completed the introductory course.